U.S. stocks climb as investors wait on Fed decision

-The meeting will set the tone for a critical year of Federal Reserve policy, one that is likely to be among the most hawkish in recent memory according to Danielle DiMartino Booth, chief executive and chief strategist of Quill Intelligence.
-Recent market swings are unlikely to divert the Fed from the rate hikes and balance sheet reduction strategy it has been telegraphing for months, Booth said Wednesday in comments emailed to The Post.
+The Fed meeting will set the tone for a critical year of monetary policy, one that is likely to be among the most hawkish in recent memory according to Danielle DiMartino Booth, chief executive and chief strategist of Quill Intelligence.
+Recent market swings are unlikely to divert the Fed from the rate hikes and balance sheet reduction strategies it has been telegraphing for months, Booth said Wednesday in comments emailed to The Post.

 “The Fed is faced with choosing a lesser of two evils,” Booth said, between implementing necessary policy measures that will bring down surging inflation, and risking limiting business activity and taking money out of an already-slowing economy.
 “Inflation is the Federal Reserve’s biggest worry right now.”